dcc5235/EComm_Shop/README.md

 randomId | - | id | generates a random id
 writeAll | - | null | writes all user to a user.json file

+## Requirements for SignUp & SignIn
+- Hashing and salting passwords for user security to prevent [rainbox table attacks](https://bit.ly/3lIGyXn)